ravachol/kew-data/README.md

 ### For Package Maintainers

-This repo is a bonus for listeners and music artists and is recommended as a optional dependency to kew.
+This repo is a bonus for listeners and music artists and is recommended as an optional dependency to kew.

 All the stuff that's needed to reproduce the artists.db binary is included in the /data folder. .tsv file, scripts, the works.
 There's a guide below on how to reproduce the exact same binary.